Julio Fernández (musician)

 Barbaro Julio Fernández (born August 29, 1954) is a Cuban-American guitarist and composer best known as the current and longtime guitarist for the jazz-fusion band Spyro Gyra.

 Fernández was born in Havana, Cuba, but grew up in Hoboken, New Jersey, where he started playing guitar at the age of nine.
-Fernández graduated from Hoboken High School in 1972 and attended Montclair State University as a music major.
+At Hoboken High School, Fernández played tuba in the school band.
+The first band he played for outside of school was The Meteors, a group composed of some neighborhood kids Fernández grew up with in Hoboken.
 Before finding paid work as a musician, Fernández worked at various times as a clothing salesman, a messenger in a law firm, a newspaper delivery man and a labourer in a coat factory.
+Fernández graduated from Hoboken High School in 1972 and attended Montclair State University on scholarship as a music education major, but dropped out after the first semester of his second year to pursue his dream of playing music professionally.

-In 1984, his friend Gerardo Velez, Fernández's collaborator on various projects and the percussionist for Spyro Gyra at that time, told him the band was looking for a new guitarist.
+With Fernández's career at a standstill in 1984, his friend Gerardo Velez, Fernández's collaborator on various projects and the percussionist for Spyro Gyra at that time, told him the band was looking for a new guitarist.
 Fernández auditioned and was hired the next day—an event he described as "one of the happiest days of my life."
-Except for a short hiatus at the end of that decade, Fernandez has continued in that position.
+Except for a two-year hiatus at the end of that decade, Fernandez has continued in that position, contributing on 24 of the band's 31 albums.

 Fernández has also worked for a variety of other musicians, including Bernie Williams, Chuck Loeb, Dave Samuels, Phoebe Snow, Richie Cannata, David Broza, Eric Marienthal, B.B.
 King, Emmanuel and Marion Meadows.

+Since 2012, Fernández has been involved with Voices Of Valor, an organization that provides therapeutic songwriting programs for veterans.